matthiask/django-prose-editor/docs/configuration.rst

 Server-side Sanitization
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration automatically generates appropriate sanitization rules for nh3.
+The recommended approach for sanitization is to use the extensions mechanism with the ``sanitize=True`` parameter.
+This automatically generates appropriate sanitization rules for nh3 based on your specific extension configuration:
-Sanitization is enabled by default for the ``ProseEditorField``:

 .. code-block:: python

-    # Automatically sanitizes based on extension configuration (sanitize=True is the default)
+    # Enable sanitization based on extension configuration
     content = ProseEditorField(
-        extensions={"Bold": True, "Link": True}
-    )

-    # You can explicitly disable sanitization if needed
-    content = ProseEditorField(
         extensions={"Bold": True, "Link": True},
-        sanitize=False
+        sanitize=True
     )

+This ensures that the sanitization ruleset precisely matches your enabled extensions, providing strict security with minimal impact on legitimate content.

 Advanced Sanitization Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~